Toby Mullarkey

-Tobias Mullarkey (born 4 November 1995) is an English professional footballer who plays as a defender for Fleetwood Town.
+Tobias Mullarkey (born 4 November 1995) is an English professional footballer who plays as a defender for side Carlisle United on loan from team Fleetwood Town.

 Career

 Born in Warrington, Mullarkey began his career in the academy at Crewe Alexandra.
 After a period with Everton, Mullarkey returned to Crewe in 2013.
 In March 2015, Mullarkey moved on loan to Leek Town.
 After leaving Crewe without playing a first team match, he played non-league football for Nantwich Town and, from May 2019, for Altrincham, before signing for Rochdale in January 2023, and making his league debut in a 2–1 defeat at Salford City on 4 February 2023.

 Following relegation to the National League with Rochdale at the end of the 2022–23 season, Mullarkey signed for Grimsby Town after they triggered a release clause in his contract for an undisclosed fee ahead of the 2023–24 campaign.
 He had been linked with a transfer to Grimsby before he signed for Rochdale.

 On 9 July 2024, Mullarkey joined newly promoted League One club Crawley Town on a two-year deal for an undisclosed fee.

 In June 2025 he signed for Fleetwood Town for an undisclosed fee.

+On 15 May 2026 the club placed him on the transfer list.

+O 27 July 2026, Mullarkey joined National League side Carlisle United on loan until January 2027.